10 Essential Storage Crops You Need To Grow

 In total, our garden spaces are less than 1/8 acre.
 A size that can easily be carved out on many rural, suburban, and possibly even urban lots.

-In this space, we are able to annually produce:
+In this space, we can annually produce:

-• Over 100 winter squash
+- Over 100 winter squash

-• ~1,000 lbs. of potatoes
+- ~1,000 lbs. of potatoes

-• Several quarts of dry beans
+- Several quarts of dry beans

-• Buckets of dent corn
+- Buckets of dent corn

-• Bushels of fruit
+- Bushels of fruit

-• Enough other produce to can, freeze, dehydrate, or keep in the fridge to last us to the next growing season.
+- Enough other produce to can, freeze, dehydrate, or keep in the fridge to last us to the next growing season.

 In the end, we did it!
-With these storage crops, along with the meat and dairy we produce on our homestead, we able to produce over 80% of our food right on our farm.
+With these storage crops, along with the meat and dairy we produce on our homestead, we are able to produce over 80% of our food right on our farm.

 But storing all that food was another big learning curve.